Defending Clients Who Have Violated Their Probation

-At Bauer Crider Kenny & Parry, our Clearwater probation violation attorneys work to bring some sanity to the system.
+At Bauer, Crider, Kindel and Parry our Tampa Bay probation violation attorneys work to bring some sanity to the system.
 We will attempt to show that your alleged probation violation was not a violation at all or was only a minor mistake that did not violate the spirit or intent of the rules.

-Over the years, we have achieved positive results for clients charged with probation violation.
-While no attorney can make promises about the outcome of any case, we can promise to take your case seriously and give it the personal attention it deserves.
+Over the years, we have achieved positive results for clients charged with probation violations.
+While no attorney can make promises about the outcome of any case, when you hire us, we can promise to take your case seriously and give it the personal attention it deserves.

 Contact Bauer, Crider, Kindel and Parry today to get started on your defense with our Pasco County probation violation attorneys.